byteDJINN/CYOA/README.md

 # CYOA
 Choose Your Own Adventure collection.
 This is a project I made in my spare time, it turns normal CYOA books into an interactive game.
 I made this in a single day, with multiple small updates since then.

+You can contact me on Discord at DJay#3222